 You may be surprised at the warm reception you will get by marketing to customers the “old fashioned way.”
 (My kids refer to the past as: “back in the 19s” ..
 LOL.)
 What a pleasant and surprising option.
 Imagine sending a simple, printed newsletter.
 If you have great content in that newsletter, my bet is that people would eat it up.
 Note: Online or offline, if your content stinks… then your content stinks.

 I take in a lot of media.
 I love learning.
 I love my industry.
 I love figuring out how to put all this stuff together.
 I constantly read online and listen to hours of podcasts weekly.
 Recently, I noticed a peculiar thing when I did something really unconventional.
 What did this wildlife adventurer do, you ask?

 I bought a book.

 It’s a really good book about consulting with a lot of gems between the covers.
-I decided by the time I read HALF of the book, I had received more benefit than hour after hour of podcast listening and online article reading.
+I decided by the time I read HALF of the book, I had received more benefit than hour-after-hour of podcast listening and online article reading.
 (I do, however, appreciate you reading this!)
-I really can’t emphasis how much more practical the knowledge I gained from the book was compared to passively listening to similar ideas and recommendations.
+I really can’t emphasize how much more practical the knowledge I gained from the book was compared to passively listening to similar ideas and recommendations.
 My guess is that a potential customer might remember you more readily these days if you sometimes surprise them with an offline approach.

 “…and that’s my 2 cents at market value.” – Bo